-Reports are only provided to schools with a 50 percent response rate or higher for students and/or teachers.
+Reports are only provided to schools with a 50 percent response rate or higher for the student and/or teacher survey.
+A minimum of 10 student respondents and 8 teacher respondents are required to receive a report.

 First, we remove any individuals who have extremely questionable responses, including those who provide a single response to a very large number of items.
 While it is possible that an individual strongly disagrees with every single question on the survey, we find these rare response patterns extremely improbable—particularly because the survey is designed so that some items are more difficult to endorse than others.